ABC News 4 Sports Director Scott Eisberg can be seen weekday evenings at 6 p.m. and 11 p.m., and on the weekends during college football season.

 In May of 2007, Scott got the call he had dreamed of, and moved further down I-26 to ABC News 4, where he'd previously spent two full summers as a college intern in the sports department.

 Scott also was named the National Sports Media Association's S.C.
-Sportscaster of the Year for 2017.
+Sportscaster of the Year for 2017 and 2019.

-Scott has covered major national sporting events while at ABC News 4, including Clemson in two NCAA Football National Championships Games, the Gamecocks in the NCAA Basketball Final Four and the College of Charleston in the NCAA Tournament, the PGA Championship, and more than 15 college football bowl and playoff games, and
+Scott has covered major national sporting events while at ABC News 4, including Clemson in four NCAA Football National Championships Games, the Gamecocks in the NCAA Basketball Final Four and the College of Charleston in the NCAA Tournament, the PGA Championship, and more than 15 college football bowl and playoff games.

 One of his greatest accomplishments, however, came in 2008 when Scott met his future wife, Cally.
 They married in 2011 after Scott pulled off one of the greatest proposals of all time.